JuliaDiff/ChainRulesCore.jl/docs/src/index.md

     This operation is only possible in forward mode (where `frule` is used) because the derivative information needed by the pushforward available with the `frule` is invoked -- it is about the primal function's inputs.
     In contrast, in reverse mode the derivative information needed by the pullback is about the primal function's output.
     Thus the reverse mode returns the pullback function which the caller (usually an AD system) keeps hold of until derivative information about the output is available.

+### Tangent types

+The types of (co)-tangents depend on the types of the primals.
+Scalar primals are represented by scalar tangents (e.g. `Float64` tangent for a `Float64` primal).
+Vector, matrix, and higher rank tensor primals can be represented by vector, matrix and tensor tangents.

+ChainRules defines a [`Tangent`](@ref) tangent type to represent tangents of `struct`s, `Tuple`s, `NamedTuple`s, and `Dict`s.

+Additionally, for signalling semantics, we distinguish between two tangent types representing a zero tangent.
+[`NoTangent`](@ref) type represent situtations in which the tangent space does not exist, e.g. an index into an array can not be perturbed.
+[`ZeroTangent`](@ref) is used for cases where the tangent happens to be zero, e.g. because the primal argument is not used in the computation.

+We also define [`Thunk`](@ref)s to allow certain optimisation.
+`Thunk`s are a wrapper over a computation that can potentially be avoided, depending on the downstream use.

+See the section on [tangent types](@ref tangents) for more details.

 ## Videos